AGalabov/AGalabov.github.io/advent-of-code-day-1-using-types.md

 # About the problem

 Advent of Code is an yearly challenge counting down the days until Christmas.
 Every day participants are given two "puzzles" to solve.
 You only need to get to the right solution, so you are free to use any language, framework or technology.
-I decide that since this is my first go at the challenge, I'd stick to what I know best - _Typescript_ and occasionally _C++_.
+I decided that since this is my first go at the challenge, I'd stick to what I know best - _Typescript_ and occasionally _C++_.

 ## Day 1, puzzle 1

 The first puzzle came up.
-There was a whole narrative created that would be followed throughout the event, but essentially the task could be described as simple as this:
+There was a whole narrative created that would be followed throughout the event, but essentially the task could be described as simple as:

 Given an array of whole positive numbers, find how many times did the numbers rise compared to their previous one.
-For example:
+For example, given the array:

 ```
 199 200 208 210 200 207 240 269 260 263